peterweckend/FoodFriendly/README.md

 ## Development
 The application was developed using Swift with Firebase for authentication, storage, and database functionality.

-The MVP was primarily coded by myself, with my partne handling the business, content, and UI/UX aspects of the project.
+The MVP was primarily coded by myself in 2018, with my partner handling the business, content, and UI/UX aspects of the project.
 Prior to this project, I didn't have an experience with Swift or iOS development and I found this to be a great way to cut my teeth.
 The

 My next (coding) steps for this application would be primarily to further improve the responsiveness of the application on a wide variety of devices, increase unit test coverage for the project, and refactor how the models of the application have been set up to better deal with a NoSQL-style database.